srimankatipally/AWSEC2Snapshotcleanup/ARCHITECTURE.md

 │  │  └──────────────┘   │  │  └──────────────┘    │    │
 │  └──────────────────────┘  └──────────────────────┘    │
 │                                                          │
-│  Route Table: Local routes only (no Internet Gateway)  │ └─────────────────────────────────────────────────────────┘
+│  Route Table: Local routes only └─────────────────────────────────────────────────────────┘
 ```